What the study found

 - Research title:

-- Sound installation created an aural space inside a water tower
+- Sound installation created an aural space within a water tower

 - Authors: